Forget editing genes. This guy wants to write brand-new ones.

 The academic community interested in writing genomes said, “Okay.
 Craig did the first prokaryote, let’s do the first eukaryotic genome.”
 Eukaryotes are cells that are similar to our own.
 They have a true nucleus.
 They are much more sophisticated in their organization compared to bacteria.

-So Jef Boeke — at the time at John Hopkins — organized the synthetic yeast project, and it was a big deal.
+So Jef Boeke — at the time at Johns Hopkins — organized the synthetic yeast project, and it was a big deal.
 Craig’s [synthetic bacterium] genome was about a million base pairs.
 The challenge with yeast is it has about 12 million base pairs.
 The chromosomes are organized much more like human chromosomes, so they have much more structure compared to a bacterial chromosome.

 So the [synthetic yeast researchers] created this international team of scientists to work on different chromosomes and do the foundational work in designing and synthesizing and assembling the yeast genome.
 The project was developing the core tools and technology, and it is the most sophisticated genome project in the world today.

 They organize an annual meeting.
-I was at the fourth annual meeting in New York in 2015, invited to be on stage with an ethicist from John Hopkins; Nancy Kelley from the New York Genome Center; and the chairman of BGI, the big sequencing group in China.
+I was at the fourth annual meeting in New York in 2015, invited to be on stage with an ethicist from Johns Hopkins; Nancy Kelley from the New York Genome Center; and the chairman of BGI, the big sequencing group in China.
 There’s about a hundred people in the room.
 A lot of them young.
 Everyone’s involved in the yeast project.
 Technicians and post-docs working on the project and a bunch of senior scientists.
 And Nancy Kelley asked me, “Well, what’s the next grand challenge for this community?” because they were seeing the end of the yeast synthesis project on the horizon.

 I just looked at Nancy, and said, “Well, there’s only one grand challenge in synthetic biology to my mind, and that is to synthesize a human genome.
 Everything else is a project.
 Everything else will be interesting to some community of researchers, but really, the grand challenge is to synthesize the human genome.”